Virtual assistant

 - Connect each phase and the neutral to the voltage terminals at the bottom of the meter according to the diagram below.

-- Bridge L1 with LA, and N with NA.
+- Bridge L1 and LA, and N and NA.

-- Connect each CT to the top terminals of the meter, respecting phases L1, L2, and L3.
+- Connect each CT to the terminals at the top of the meter, respecting phases L1, L2, and L3.

 2.2 Configure the CT ratio:

-The CT ratio is equal to the primary current of the CT divided by its secondary current.
+The CT ratio (CT rate) is equal to the primary current of the CT divided by its secondary current.
 The primary current is indicated on the CT.
 The secondary current is 5A.

 Press the "E" key for 3 seconds and enter the default password (1000) using the "P" and "M" keys.
-Validate by pressing "E" for a long time.
+Confirm by pressing "E" for a long time.

 Navigate to "CT rate".